 2. Put Away the “Cheese” and Put Them at Ease

-Most of us are guilty of forcing staged holiday shots on our families.
+Most of us are guilty of forcing our families into staged holiday photos.
 We nag, cajole and force loved ones to stand still for far too long.
 Or, worse yet, our flash suddenly pops into their faces.
-No wonder we end up with photos full of squints, wiggles and grimaces!
+It’s no wonder we end up with photos full of squints, wiggles and grimaces!

 Instead, treat your subject like a pro athlete.
 Let them warm up, especially when you’re photographing older adults with dementia.
-Join Mom while she sets the table, fills the bird feeders or puts together a puzzle.
-Keep the conversation light.
-Put her at ease and watch for a smile.
+Join Mom while she sets the table, fills the bird feeders or works on a puzzle.
+Keep the conversation light to help her relax and watch for a genuine smile.

 THEN it’s time to bring out the camera.